Braves vs. Yankees Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Max Fried (3-1) will make his eighth start of the season.
+- The Braves will hand the ball to Bryce Elder (8-4) for his 24th start of the season.

-- He has started seven games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- In seven starts this season, Fried has lasted five or more innings five times, with an average of 5.1 innings per appearance.
+- Elder has made 20 starts of five or more innings in 23 chances this season, and averages 5.7 frames when he pitches.

-- He has made seven appearances and finished four of them without allowing an earned run.
+- In 23 appearances this season, he has finished five without allowing an earned run.

 |Opponent